hadro/info654fa22/syllabus/readme.md

     changes of information technologies and their impact on information organizations

+## Student Learning Outcomes

 **Upon successful completion of this course, a student will be able to:**

 -   Understand, use, discuss, and be able to help others with core computing technologies, including hardware, operating systems,